DevExpress/devextreme-react/README.md

     document.getElementById('root')
 );
 ```

-Note that if you want to specify an initial value for an option in the uncontrolled mode, you should use appropriate attribute with the `default` prefix.
-In the example above the `value` option's initial value is defined using the `defaultValue` attribute.

 ## <a name="appearance-customization"></a>Appearance Customization
 You can customize widget elements' appearance via the appropriate template properties.
 A template could be specified as a rendering function or as a React component.